astarte-platform/astarte_flow/guides/blocks/container.md

 cluster using the
 [Astarte Kubernetes Operator](https://github.com/astarte-platform/astarte-kubernetes-operator).

+The Container runs with the `runAsNonRoot` security feature set to `true`.
+This means that you should make sure that your application doesn't run as the root user.
+You should use a normal user with the necessary permissions to run the application instead.

 Containers allow implementing and deploying algorithms with a language-agnostic approach.
 However a [Python SDK](https://github.com/astarte-platform/astarte_flow_sdk_python) is available as a replacement to AMQP connection and JSON SerDes code.